zainabed/zainabed-blog/content/tutorials/upload-file-spring-resttemplate/index.md

 }

 ```
- In order to test this file upload service you need a REST application to consume the file and save it.
- This tutorial is limited to showcase the client side service of file upload, but you can find completed server-client code on Gituhb project.
+You need a REST application to save the file in order to test this file upload service.
+The server-client code is ready on the Gituhb project, however this tutorial only showcases the client-side service.

- Please check link in end of this tutorial.
+Please check the Github project link at the tutorial's conclusion.

- Once you run the service and connect with server you will get following kind of response
+You will receive the subsequent type of response after starting the service and establishing a connection with the server.

  ```bash
  2022-10-19 08:58:03.090  INFO: file is created with name test181876724622311090.txt
  2022-10-19 08:58:03.105  INFO: Saved file with name test181876724622311090.txt
  ```
-# Conclusion
+## Conclusion

-Congratulation, you have completed the file upload process using RestTemplate.
-As usual you will find completed source code on [Github]() project.
+Congratulations, you've just finished using RestTemplate to upload a file.
+As usual, a [Github](https://github.com/zainabed/tutorials/tree/master/maven/file-upload) project will contain the complete source code.